surjikal/sublime-coffee-compile/README.md

 ##Usage

-To use the command, just highlight some CoffeeScript code, right click and select the _Coffeecompile_ command.
+Just highlight some CoffeeScript code, right click and select the _Coffee Compile_ command.
+To compile the whole file, don't highlight any text.

 This package assumes that the _coffee_ command is on your path (it probably is).